Shopify accessibility and catalog cleanup scan

 Step 02

-Separate what to fix now, what to queue next, and what to document so the backlog stays readable.
+Separate what to review now, what to queue next, and what to document so the backlog stays readable.

 Step 03